stebunting/swish-merchant/README.md

 # Swish For Merchants
-## Node.js

 Node.js library for integrating Swish for Merchants.
+In Progress!

 ## API
 ```javascript